csezenoglu/RTD-Loop-Antennas/loaded-loops/magnetic-cores.rst

 ..
 Definition

 A magnetic core is a piece of magnetic material with a high magnetic permeability, high electrical resistivity, low coercive field strength, and low core loss used to confine and guide magnetic fields in electrical devices.
 It is made of ferromagnetic metal such as iron or soft magnetic alloys, or ferrimagnetic compounds such as ferrites.
-The high permeability, relative to the surrounding air, causes the magnetic field lines to be concentrated in the core material :cite:`wiki:magneticcore`, :cite:`astm:2013`.
+The high permeability, relative to the surrounding air, causes the magnetic field lines to be concentrated in the core material :cite:`wiki:magneticcore,astm:2013`.

 ..
 Advantage & Disadvantage and usage